fidenz-chim/web3js-raw/README.md

 * ABI of the contract
 * Account with Ether balance (to deploy the contract)
-* Private key of the contract
+* Private key of the account
 * Address of the contract (if you want to interact with already deployed contract) or
 * Byte code of the contract (if you want to deploy a new contract)